 Why is the Earth’s Axis Tilted?

 The reason for Earth’s axial tilt is not entirely understood, but it is believed to be the result of collisions with other celestial bodies early in the solar system’s history.

-The Giant Impact Hypothesis describes what happened around 4.5 billion years ago.
+Some theories, such as the Giant Impact Hypothesis, describe what happened around 4.5 billion years ago.
 At the time of the formation of the solar system, all the early forming planets were bombarded with stray material.
-An asteroid sized like Mars struck the young earth when it was still forming.
+An asteroid-sized like Mars struck the young earth when it was still forming.
 In the aftermath, this is how the moon formed and the earth got its axial tilt.

 Whereas the earth’s orbital axis is the line perpendicular to the imaginary plane through which the earth moves as it rotates around the sun.

-The earth axis tilt is the angle between the earth’s rotational axis and its orbital axis, which is a line perpendicular to its orbital plane.
+The earth’s axis tilt is the angle between the earth’s rotational axis and its orbital axis, which is a line perpendicular to its orbital plane.
 It is also called axial tilt or obliquity.

 Since the earth’s axis also wobbles, its obliquity angle also changes.
 This wobble motion is called axial precession, or the precession of the equinoxes, and is caused by the gravitational force of the Sun, the Moon, and other planets.

 Earth’s Obliquity or Axial Tilt Causes Seasons

 The axial tilt has a significant impact on the Earth’s climate and weather patterns.
 As the Earth orbits around the sun, the tilt causes different parts of the planet to receive varying amounts of sunlight, creating seasonal changes.
 This tilt also affects the intensity of sunlight reaching different parts of the planet, which can lead to differences in temperature and weather patterns.